ReScience/ReScience-submission/code/README.md

 ## Running the code: quick guide

-To create a new environment with all necessary packages called HathwayGoodman, in a terminal and in the *code* directory type
+To create a new environment with all necessary packages called HathwayGoodman, in a terminal and in the *code* directory type (this requires Anaconda, does not work with Miniconda)

 ```bash
 $ conda update conda